MMGameslogo MMGames

 Solution 1-3

-switch statement or switch to case statement
+switch statement or switch-case statement

 Solution 2-1